 Needless to say, this is a very strong breed.
 You will quickly find yourself in over your head if you cannot rise to meet the challenge of properly training your pup.

 1. They Are Internationally Recognized Hybrids

 Due to the ancient and storied histories of both their Chow Chow and Shar-Pei lineage, Chow Peis are some of the best guard dogs you will find.
 And you’ll find they are deeply devoted to protecting their master.

 3. Their Appearance Differs Over a Huge Range of Traits

-But you’ll often find that they’re devotion is more singular in nature.
+But you’ll often find that their devotion is more singular in nature.
 While they may be completed dedicated to you, they may have reservations for other members of the family.
-This is why this breed isn’t the best dog for families — especially for those with children.
+This is why this breed isn’t the best dog for families, especially for those with children.

 This breed can be somewhat brooding and temperamental.
 Small children often have trouble grasping the concept of giving dogs space.
 And while this may make for some adorable picture and play opportunities for breeds such as Golden Retrievers and Labs, this can spell trouble with the Chow Pei.

 Does This Breed Get Along With Other Pets?

 The Chow Pei has a very deep ancestry when it comes to both the Chow Chow and Shar-Pei sides of the family tree, and these roots run deep as guards and fighting dogs.
 These aggressive traits — although mellowed — have rolled over into this breed.

 That doesn’t mean that they can’t be broken of these undesirable traits.
 Early socialization with other dogs and animals as a puppy can help to foster a positive environment around other pets.
 But you’ll still want to supervise your dog and maintain positive leash control around strange dogs and people.